hatfieldlibrary/tagger-2/README.md

 Tagger publishes information about the digital work produced by a community or organization.

-Information in Tagger is organized around `Collection` objects that contain information about digital items or collections.
+Information in Tagger is organized around `Collection` objects that describe individual digital works or collections of works.
 Each `Collection` is automatically assigned to an `Area`.

-An `Area` can be quite general (e.g. Student Research) or refer to a large organization (e.g. University Library).
-Areas can in turn have one or more `Collection Groups`.
+An `Area` can be general and topical (e.g. Student Research) or refer to a large organization (e.g. University Library).
+Areas in turn have one or more `Collection Groups`.
 A `Collection Group` is the more specific home for digital work (for example, an identifiable collection within a larger Archive).

-Subject `Tags` and `ContentTypes` can also be assigned to `Collections` to support browsing and discovery.

 All `Collections` are associated with one or more `Areas` and (optionally) a single `Collection Group`.
 Like most other entities in Tagger, these `Areas` and `Collection Groups` contain descriptive fields that are populated using the Tagger administrative interface.
-This creates the ability to discover more about the people and departments who produce and own the content.
+This facilitates learning more about the people and departments who produce and own the content.

+Subject `Tags` and `ContentTypes` can also be assigned to `Collections` to support browsing and discovery.

 Access to Tagger's administrative interface is limited to Administrators and Area Maintainers.